one-who-asks/Multiply_Divide_Practice/README.md

 This spreadsheet is meant to be used for multiplaction and division practice.
 There are 3 sheets in the file.
 The first sheet is a gridded multiplcation table.
 Do not alter this table.
 It serves as a reference for the other two sheets.
-The other 2 sheets will show two bottons.
+The other 2 sheets will show two buttons.

 -- The first button says "New Question".
 When pressed it will generate a random question while keepingthe answer hidden.